open-lms-open-source/content-access-s3/docs/06-plain-format-backups.md

 # Plain Format Database Backups

-The format originally used for Blackboard Open LMS Enterprise database backups was a gzip compressed text file containing SQL statements to recreate the database and its contents.
+The format originally used for Open LMS Enterprise database backups was a gzip compressed text file containing SQL statements to recreate the database and its contents.
 These are referred to as "plain format" backups and have filenames ending in `.sql.gz`.

 The full filename of a plain format database backup has the following parts, separated by hyphens: